Coproduct for the Yangian of an affine Kac-Moody algebra

 The definitions of these non-standard coproducts extend automatically to quantum toroidal algebras and affine Yangians.
 In this context, they were used in the work of D. Hernandez \cite{He1,He2} and of B. Feigin, E. Feigin, M. Jimbo, T. Miwa and E. Mukhin \cite{FFJMM1,FFJMM2,FJMM}.
 The papers \cite{FFJMM1,FFJMM2} are about the quantum toroidal algebra of $\mathfrak{gl}_1$ (which was however given the name quantum continuous $\mathfrak{gl}_{\infty}$).
-There is also an affine Yangian of type $\mathfrak{gl}_1$ studied, for instance, in \cite{Ts,TsBe}.
+There is also an affine Yangian of type $\mathfrak{gl}_1$ studied, for instance, in \cite{Ts,BeTs}.
 This affine Yangian was shown in \cite{ArSc} to be isomorphic to a certain algebra $\mathrm{\mathbf{SH}}^{\mathbf{c}}$ which is a sort of stable limit of spherical trigonometric Cherednik algebras of type $\mathfrak{gl}_{\ell}$ and was introduced in \cite{ScVa} where it was used to prove a version of the AGT-conjecture.
 The algebra $\mathrm{\mathbf{SH}}^{\mathbf{c}}$, and thus the affine Yangian of $\mathfrak{gl}_1$, admits a topological coproduct which is close to the standard coproduct: see Theorem 7.9 in \cite{ScVa}.
 It is not clear that the proof in \cite{ScVa} that the coproduct is well-defined can be modified for general $Y_{\hbar}(\g)$.
 We will not consider the affine Yangian of type $\mathfrak{gl}_1$ in the present paper.